46389/AutoFood/README.md

 # AutoFood

 A Django-based web application that recognizes food from images using YOLO models and helps estimate portions and pricing.
-It includes an admin dashboard, user auth, seeded menu/categories, media uploads, and result visualization.
+It includes an admin dashboard, user auth, food menu & categories management, food detection and visualization.

 ## Features
 - Image upload and food detection using YOLO (`ai_models/`)